Are You a Psychopath? Or, a Stoic?

 A stoic person who is not responding to the slings and arrows of life may look like a psychopath because they do not respond in a normal manner.
 A person with high EQ also appears to be immune to feelings.

-• A psychopath lies without remorse (remember, they don’t feel anything) and will say anything to get what they want.
+An image of a handsome man with a beardA psychopath lies without remorse (remember, they don’t feel anything) and will say anything to get what they want.

-• 25% of male offenders in prisons have psychopathic personalities.
+25% of male offenders in prisons have psychopathic personalities.

-• Psychopaths speak in past-tense indicating they are detached from the present.
+Psychopaths speak in past-tense indicating they are detached from the present.

-1. Stoicism is a philosophy based on not letting feeling interfere with one’s life.
+Stoicism is a philosophy based on not letting feeling interfere with one’s life.
 The phrase ‘a rock in the river’ is often used to describe how they respond or react to the world around them.
 They let it flow past them and are not disturbed.
-The philosophy of the Stoic is their choice in life as a way of being.
-It is not a psychological condition, it is a life choice.
+The philosophy of the Stoics is their choice in life as a way of being.
+It is not a psychological condition; it is a life choice.
 A stoic chooses a life of truth and does not make promises unless they are certain they can deliver on their word.
 People in top leadership positions in companies and governments practice stoicism.

-Better suggestion: See if you can tell the difference and sort for the Stoics, they are more reliable and even-tempered because they do not let life bother them.
+• Better suggestion: See if you can tell the difference and sort for the Stoics; they are more reliable and even-tempered because they do not let life bother them.

-Here is a clever trick to use when interacting with a suspected psychopath or stoic.
+• Here is a clever trick to use when interacting with a suspected psychopath or stoic.
 Examine how they process information.
-Lean toward them, lower your voice and ask them, ‘what are you getting out of life’.
-The psychopath will be hard pressed to answer the question.
+Lean toward them, lower your voice, and ask them, ‘What are you getting out of life?”
+The psychopath will be hard-pressed to answer the question.
 A common behavior for them is to step back before trying to answer.

 Sadly, psychopaths are common and total about 1% of our population.